JanusGraph Storage Backend Architecture & Configuration

 cache.db-cache-size=0.25

 Secondary indexes in JanusGraph are strictly eventual by default.
-The index.search.backend=elasticsearch (or opensearch) configuration routes property mutations to a separate cluster.
-Production deployments must enforce the following patterns:
+The index.search.backend=elasticsearch setting routes property mutations to a separate search cluster; OpenSearch clusters use the same elasticsearch backend value because they speak a compatible wire protocol.
+A hardened index binding looks like this:

 index.search.hostname=10.0.2.10,10.0.2.11,10.0.2.12